janelia-flyem/flyem-build-container/README.md

 ## Maintaining the `flyem-build` container

-This repo is forked from the `conda-forge/docker-images` just to make sure we can build our own tag of the `linux-anvil-comp7` container (in case they change it).
+This repo is forked from the `conda-forge/docker-images`, just to make sure we can maintain our own tag of the `linux-anvil-comp7` container (in case they change it).

-If you need to modify the `flyem-build` image, modify `flyem-build/Dockerfile` as needed, and run `./build-container-and-push.sh`.
+If you need to modify the `flyem-build` image, edit `flyem-build/Dockerfile` as needed, and then run `./build-container-and-push.sh`.